focus000/obsidian/Zettelkasten/Layer 2.md

 pros:
 - no need dispute period duration
-- use principles of cryptography to keep saft
+- use principles of cryptography to keep safety

+cons:
+- has weak   General Computing Capabilities

 ### Polygon